scalacenter/scalafix/docs/users/installation.md

    confusing when triggered automatically.
 1. Bugs in rule implementations can prevent you from getting a successul `compile`, blocking testing or publishing for example

+Some of these shortcomings can be mitigated by the `scalafixOnCompileConfig` setting key, which allows to use a separate configuration file whenever Scalafix is triggered by `compile`.
+This way, Scalafix can execute a different, safer set of rules compared to the regular `scalafixConfig` that remains used for explicit `scalafix` & `scalafixAll` invocations.

 ### Enforce in CI